discs89/ldsc_pipeline/README.md

 Optional columns include (required column name between brackets):
 6. Sample size for SNP in the GWAS (N).
+7. INFO/imputation quality metric (INFO).

+Besides GWAS summary-level data it is recommended to download a list of good quality HapMap SNPs, as suggested on the LDSC GitHub.
+When an INFO columns is provided in the summary-level data, this file will be ignored.
+Furthermore, a reference panel (e.g. 1000 genomes, PLINK binary format) for the calculation of LD scores is required.

 ### Munge summary statistics